spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 return result.finally(cleanUp);
 ```

-The same promise is still returned, but only after the `cleanUp` completes.
+The same promise is still returned, but only after `cleanUp` completes.

 ## But what about [async][async]?